khoaHyh/twitter-clone-api/README.md

 ```

 ## Features
+  * Endpoints with Unit/Integration testing
       * User registration using unique username  and password
       * User login (including session maintenance)
       * Chat with other users (direct messages)
       * Create, read, update, and delete tweet
-  * Unit/Integration tests for all endpoints above
-  * Like/unlike a tweet
+  * Like/unlike a tweet, and list liked tweets
+  * Retweet/unretweet a tweet, and list retweeted tweets

 ## Tech/framework used
 #### Built with: